 The build quality of the Sennheiser HD 598 is definitely not bad at all.
 It’s a fairly lightweight headphone, but feels pretty good in your hand.
 It’s not going to wow you in any way, but it’s serviceable and adequate.
 It doesn’t feel as lightweight as something like an AKG K240, but it’s still a little flimsy in your hand.

 The cups here are of course velour, the headband is plastic with leatherette padding, and there’s that element of high gloss burl wood detail complimenting premium metal mesh for the grilles.
 All in all, it feels pretty solid with all things considered.

 The 598 terminates in a 1/4″ jack and comes with a 3.5mm adapter.
 The cable is also detachable.

-The HD 600 is definitely heavier, and feels a bit more substantial by contrast.
-We’ve still got mostly plastic, but there’s also elements of carbon fiber, and of course velour for the ear cups.
+The HD 600 is definitely heavier and feels a bit more substantial by contrast.
+We’ve still got mostly plastic, but there are also elements of carbon fiber, and of course velour for the ear cups.
 The headband padding here is a soft foam and feels great to the touch.

 For the HD 650, everything is pretty much the same as with the 600, with a couple of small differences.

 The padding is still foam on the 650, but instead of 4 individual pads, it’s one pad that has a sort of crater in the middle.

 The wire on the HD 600 is thinner and feels a lot cheaper than the HD650’s.
 It’s also a lot harder to pull out.
 The 650’s wire is a breeze to get out and it’s also thicker at the base.
 You’re easily able to grasp it and pull with no issues.
 I found myself worrying about damaging the 600’s cable in trying to pull on it.
 It’s very small at the base and seems to be lodged in much too tight.
 That said, all parts on both are replaceable: Grilles, Padding, Wiring, etc. These are headphones that should theoretically last you a lifetime with proper care!